A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Introduction

-In this work, we introduce a novel numerical scheme for the discretization of the Schr\"odinger-Poisson system \eqref{SP}.
-We use the standard continuous finite element method for the spatial discretization and the Crank-Nicolson method for the time stepping mechanism.
-To handle the nonlinearity, we utilize the relaxation scheme introduced by Besse \cite{Besse} for the nonlinear Schr\"odinger equation which offers a way of linearizing the nonlinear term in the potential equation \eqref{SP}.
-For the Besse discretization of the nonlinear Schr\"odinger equation, the authors derived a-posteriori error estimates up to the critical exponent in \cite{KK}.
-The main advantage of the scheme is that we avoid solving a computationally expensive nonlinear system whilst maintaining the second order temporal accuracy of the Crank-Nicolson method.
-The proposed method conserves the density at the discrete level whilst the discrete energy and momentum are preserved to single precision.
+\emph{In this paper we introduce a novel numerical scheme for the discretization of the SPS \eqref{GeSP}.} In particular, for the spatial discretization we use the standard conforming finite element method, while for the temporal discretization we propose a new Crank-Nicolson relaxation-type method.
+More precisely, we linearize the nonlinear term $|u|^2-\mu$ in the potential equation of \eqref{GeSP} and discretize it using the Crank-Nicolson method.
+The main advantage of the particular scheme is that it avoids solving a computationally expensive nonlinear system, whilst maintaining the second order temporal accuracy of the Crank-Nicolson method.
+For the proposition of this method we were inspired by Besse, \cite{Besse,Besse2}, who used a relaxation-type Crank-Nicolson scheme with constant time-steps for the nonlinear Schr\"odinger equation.
+Katsaounis and Kyza in \cite{KK} generalised the scheme of \cite{Besse} to variable time-steps and used it to derive a posteriori error estimates, while Zouraris in \cite{Zouraris} used a similar scheme for a semilinear parabolic equation.